 Perry has been nominated four times for the Pushcart Prize, in 2006, 2007, 2008, and 2010.
 His poems have appeared in Common Ground Review, Literary House Review, Caesura, Word Worth, Silver Birch Press, Snapdragon, Verse-Virtual, Slant, Feile-Festa, Louisiana Literature, Chautauqua Literary Journal, Chest, The Healing Muse, New York Quarterly, Great Lakes Review, Chronogram, and AHI.
 His poems have appeared on over twenty occasions in the Buffalo News.
-He has published approximately 150 poems in print and online.
-They also appear in the anthologies Right Here, Right Now, Resurrection of a Sunflower, and Flash in the Dark.
+He has published approximately 200 poems in print and online.
+They also appear in the anthologies Right Here, Right Now, Resurrection of a Sunflower, Flash in the Dark and A Celebration of Western New York Poets.
 In February, 2013, Perry judged the Just Buffalo Annual Poetry Contest and the national Poetry Out Loud competition at SUNY Erie.

 In 2013, he read in Greenwich Village's Cornelia Cafe in NYC.
 In 2016, he was featured at the well-known Cafe Lena in Saratoga Springs, N.Y.
 In 2017, he directed the Writers Workshop for Just Buffalo.
 He has edited local anthologies and written many book reviews for fellow poets.